-Classification - The Company's MSRs represent the contractual right to service mortgage loans.
-The Company has elected the fair value option to record its investments in MSRs in order to provide users of the consolidated interim financial statements with better information regarding the effects of prepayment risk and other market factors on the MSRs.
+The Company's MSRs represent the contractual right to service mortgage loans.
+The Company has elected the fair value option to record its investments in MSRs in order to provide users of the interim consolidated financial statements with better information regarding the effects of prepayment risk and other market factors on the MSRs.
 Under this election, the Company records a valuation adjustment on its investments in MSRs on a quarterly basis to recognize the changes in fair value of its MSRs in net income as described below.
+Fair value is generally determined by discounting the expected future cash flows using discount rates that incorporate the market risks and liquidity premium specific to the MSRs and, therefore, may differ from their effective yields.

 Although transactions in MSRs are observable in the marketplace, the valuation includes unobservable market data inputs (prepayment speeds, delinquency levels, costs to service and discount rates).
-Changes in the fair value of MSRs as well as servicing fee income and servicing expenses are reported on the consolidated statements of income (loss).
-In determining the valuation of MSRs in accordance with ASC 820, management uses internally developed models that are primarily based on observable market-based inputs but which also include unobservable market data inputs.
+Changes in the fair value of MSRs are reported on the interim consolidated statements of income (loss).
+The difference between the fair value of MSRs and their amortized cost basis is recorded on the interim consolidated statements of income (loss) as "Unrealized gain (loss) on investments in Servicing Related Assets."
+In determining the valuation of MSRs, management uses internally developed models that are primarily based on observable market-based inputs but which also include unobservable market data inputs.
 The Company's application of ASC 820 guidance is discussed in further detail in Note 9.
 For reporting purposes, conventional conforming loans are aggregated into one category and government conforming loans are aggregated into a separate category.

-Revenue Recognition - Mortgage servicing fee income represents revenue earned for servicing mortgage loans.
+Mortgage servicing fee income represents revenue earned for servicing mortgage loans and is reported in the interim consolidated statements of income (loss).
 The servicing fees are based on a contractual percentage of the outstanding principal balance and are recognized as revenue as the related mortgage payments are collected.
 Corresponding costs to service are charged to expense as incurred.
+Servicing fee income received and servicing expenses incurred are reported on the interim consolidated statements of income (loss).

 As an owner and manager of MSRs, the Company may be obligated to fund advances of principal and interest payments due to third-party owners of the loans, but not yet received from the individual borrowers.
 These advances are reported as servicing advances within the "Receivables and other assets" line item on the consolidated balance sheets.
-Reimbursable servicing advances have been classified within "Receivables and other assets" on the consolidated balance sheets.
 Although advances on Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") MSRs made in accordance with the relevant guidelines are generally recoverable, the recoverability of similar advances made on Government National Mortgage Association ("Ginnie Mae") MSRs may be limited under the rules and regulations of the U.S. Department of Housing and Urban Development, the Department of Veterans Affairs (the "VA") and the Federal Housing Administration ("FHA").
 The Company expects to recover advances on its Fannie Mae and Freddie Mac MSRs.
 In addition, unrecoverable losses on the loans underlying the Ginnie Mae MSRs have not been significant to date.
-As a result, the Company has determined that no reserves for unrecoverable advances for the related underlying loans are necessary at March 31, 2019 and December 31, 2018.
+As a result, the Company has determined that no reserves for unrecoverable advances for the related underlying loans are necessary at September 30, 2019 and December 31, 2018.
 For further discussion on the Company's receivables and other assets, including the Company's servicing advances, see Note 13.